-[!IMPORTANT] This repository is still in the prototype stage with many of The Twist's components, resources, and documentation being WIPs.
-Nevertheless, leaving a star helps the project a lot andkeeps you in the loop with progress!
+[!IMPORTANT] This repository is still in the prototype stage with many of The Twist's components, resources, and documentation being WIP.
+Nevertheless, leaving a star (โญ) helps the project!

 This repository contains the key functionality behind the twist, which is designed to be combined with other add-ons that may be developed in the future (think rechargeable battery support, etc.)

-[!NOTE] Everything in this repository is designed and tested to be run on a Raspberry Pi Zero 2W.
-This doesn't mean it won't work on other (primarily Linux) platforms or devices, just that we don't currently support them.
+[!NOTE] Everything in this repository is designed and tested to be run on Windows (at the moment).
+This doesn't mean it won't work on Linux platforms or devices, just that they haven't been fully tested

 git clone https://github.com/bendertools/twist-pi.git